dynamsoft-docs/barcode-reader-docs/programming/features/control-terminate-phase.md

 Second, you can use the `section + stage` parameters to terminate the task immediately after completing a specific stage within a section.

-Below is an example illustrating how to configure parameter `TerminateSetting` via `JSON Template`
+Below is an example illustrating how to configure parameter `TerminateSetting` via `JSON Template`.

 ```json
 {